 Orpheus' request is granted with a catch in the form of folklore's "one forbidden thing" motif: as he and Eurydice exit, he is not to look back at her.
-Of course, he's worried and on the way out he does look back.
+Of course, he's worried about her, and on the way out he does look back.
 She's gone forever in a "double death" (226).
 He tries to get back down, but is not allowed, and so lives in misery.

 - How is the Underworld of mythology different from Christian Hell?

 - How is Hades/Pluto different from the Devil?

 Ovid's tale of Orpheus' journey to the Underworld, the realm of Hades, provides a beginning place from which to consider the changing constructs of the afterlife in mythology.
 It is possible to view the changing images of the underworld by looking at the iconography of hell and the devil.
 See the Orpheus discussion of Hell.

 A sacred deer is fond of the youth Cyparissus.
 Cyparissus rides the deer about and they have happy picnics together, until Cyparissus accidentally shoots the deer.
 He wants to die himself, and in order that he might lament forever, Apollo turns him into a cypress tree, a tree of mourning (229).

 Orpheus sings the brief tale of Ganymede, beloved by Jove and so carried off by Jove's eagle incarnation to serve him nectar (239).